Joule-Thomson expansion of charged dilatonic black holes: Introduction

-In the extended phase space, the negative cosmological constant is treated variable thermodynamic pressure of the black hole system, and its conjugate quantity is naturally taken as the BH volume in the mechanics of AdS black holes, the mass of the BH is interpreted as the enthalpy of spacetime, not as the internal energy \cite{A1}.
-The ideas were subsequently generalized and applied to black holes in Lovelock theory.
-Such as in \cite{A2}, the authors studied AdS black holes in this context, they used geometric methods to obtain variations of the Lovelock couplings were included in the extended first law and a Smarr formula.
-In \cite{A3}, an explicit formula for ADM mass and free energy of AdS black hole were obtained in Lovelock theory.
-In addition, the study of the dilaton-AdS black holes shown that the mass of a BH again represents its enthalpy \cite{A4}.
-These innovative works have led to remarkable consequences in the study of the thermodynamics of AdS black holes in extended phase space.
-More specifically, the thermodynamic pressure in the unites $(G_{N} = \hbar = c = \kappa = 1)$ can be given by the cosmological constant as follow:
+A black hole (BH) is a direct result of general relativity; a notable sign of a BH exists is the event horizon.
+The event horizon distinguishes between the inside and the outside of a BH, and particles that enter the event horizon can no longer escape.
+In the past few decades, pioneering studies \cite{P1,P2,P3} have established a deep and fundamental link between black holes and general thermodynamic systems.
+In general relativity, black holes can be realized by solving Einstein's field equations, and as thermodynamic systems with a physical temperature and entropy, black holes have a huge impact on the understanding of quantum gravity \cite{Q1,Q2,Q3,Q4}.
+Following decades of development, the thermodynamic properties of black holes have attracted extensive research interest; these include quantum effects on the thermodynamic properties of black holes \cite{ch1,ch2,ch3,ch4}, entropy \cite{E1,E2}, thermodynamic phase transition \cite{PT1,PT2,PT3}, thermal and non-thermal radiation \cite{R1,R2,R3}, and various criticalities \cite{C1,C2,C3,C4,C5,C6,C7}.
+In the extended phase space, the negative cosmological constant is treated as a variable thermodynamic pressure of a BH system, its conjugate quantity is naturally regarded as the BH volume in the mechanics of AdS black holes, and the mass of the BH is interpreted as the enthalpy of spacetime and not as the internal energy \cite{A1}.
+The above ideas have been subsequently generalized and applied to black holes in the Lovelock theory.
+For example, in \cite{A2}, the authors studied AdS black holes based on the Lovelock theory, and they used geometric methods to obtain the Smarr formula.
+They also proved that the variations of the Lovelock couplings were the extension of the first law.
+In \cite{A3}, an explicit formula for the ADM mass and free energy of AdS black holes was obtained based on the Lovelock theory.
+In addition, a study on the dilaton-AdS black holes revealed that the mass of a BH represents its enthalpy \cite{A4}.
+These innovative studies have led to remarkable consequences in the thermodynamics research of AdS black holes in the extended phase space.
+The thermodynamic pressure in the following units $(G_{N} = \hbar = c = \kappa = 1)$ can be expressed by the cosmological constant as follows: